HSRLCLab/SmartFactory_Vehicle-Sortic/README.md

 <div style="page-break-after: always;"></div>

-#### Transfer and Vehicle
+#### Transfer and vehicle

 Before the vehicle can bring the box to its new destination, it has to find out where its load is needed and whether that space is available.
-For this it subscribes to the topic Transfer/Handover and evaluates the received messages.
+For this it subscribes to the topic *Transfer/Handover* and evaluates the received messages.

 <p align="center"><img src="./docs/images/TransferToSV-detailed.svg" height="550" /></p>

 <div style="page-break-after: always;"></div>

-## FAQ's
+# FAQ's

 #### I'd like to use this code in my project.
 What do I need to know?